jwmount/HyperAQ-1/README.md

   * Sprinkle

     A Sprinkle is a calendar object; it identifies a valve, a 'time input' field, such as 'Tue 9:48', and a duration field in minutes.
 Sprinkles are mapped into the system crontab, with a crontab entry for each Sprinkle-on and Sprinkle-off.
-Sprinkles are weekly objects, so a daily valve sprinkle would be made up of 7 Sprinkle records.
+Sprinkles are weekly objects, so a daily valve sprinkle cycle would be made up of 7 Sprinkle records.

   * History (List)